 This little piece of mountain biking fun is located inside the 11th Infantry Army Base located on Thanon Phahonyothin.
 The entrance to the base is next to the Bang Bua canal bridge.
 The easiest way to get there is to take the BTS to Mo Chit.
 From there it is a 7 km ride North along Thanon Phahonyothin.

 If you arrive to the gate riding your bicycle the armed soldiers will wave you through with a smile.
 If you choose to drive, you will have to stop at the checkpoint.
 Make sure you have a valid ID with you, as without it you may not be allowed to enter.
 Ride or drive down to the roundabout, go left, and follow the signs for paintball.
 The Club 11 building is located at the same site as the paintball field.

-You may be asked to pay 30 baht to use the trail.
+You may be asked to pay 30 THB to use the trail (100 THB as of April 2014).
 This fee helps to pay for the maintenance and upkeep of the facilities, although some of these facilities are beginning to look a little tired already.